spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ![advanced-filtering](https://github.com/user-attachments/assets/cee0e71f-cdf0-4fec-a7d3-b97589ee7627)

 In the instance types Selection list, view each instance type's currently selected size, vCPU, Memory (GiB), and GPU units.
-The Advanced instance types Size Filtering controls to the right of the instance types Selection list let you filter these attributes for the instance types:
+The Advanced instance types size filtering controls to the right of the instance types selection list let you filter these attributes for the instance types:

 * Categories: One of the following: Accelerated_computing, Compute_optimized, General_purpose, Memory_optimized, Storage_optimized".
 * Disk Types: NVMe, EBS, SSD, HDD.